Table of Contents

 One of the quickest ways to improve the quick ratio would be to pay off the current bills and at the same time increase sales so that the cash on hand or AR increases.
 As the quick ratio is similar to the current ratio but does not include stock in current assets, it can be improved by similar actions that increase the current ratio.

 Here are some ways of improving quick ratio:

-- Improving the Collection Period or ARs: Reduction in collection period will have a direct impact on the quick ratio.
+Reduction in collection period will have a direct impact on the quick ratio.
 Lower collection period means faster rolling of cash.
 Improvement in collection period can result in a number of debtor’s cycle during the year resulting in better current assets.
-Moreover, the chances of long-term debtors, sticky debtors and bad debts also reduce.
-Right from the beginning the terms of payment have to be made clear so as to get credit period as low as feasible.
+Moreover, the chances of long-term debtors, sticky debtors, and bad debts also reduce.
+Right from the beginning, the terms of payment have to be made clear so as to get credit period as low as feasible.

-- Sweep Accounts: Sweep accounts can be used to earn interest on any extra money by ‘sweeping’ or moving the idle cash into an account which brings interest when the finance is not required and sweeping them back into the working account when it is required.
-This will enable the management to keep the quick ratio high by keeping the cash in hand and still not loosing on the opportunity of better interest rates by reducing a cost of idle funds.
+Sweep accounts can be used to earn interest on any extra money by ‘sweeping’ or moving the idle cash into an account which brings interest when the finance is not required and sweeping them back into the working account when it is required.
+This will enable the management to keep the quick ratio high by keeping the cash in hand and still not losing the opportunity of better interest rates by reducing a cost of idle funds.